 - Apprenticeship, Skills, Children and Learning Act 2009

-We have legal grounds to process special category data and criminal convictions data where it is in the exercise of a statutory function and it is in the necessary for reasons in the substantial public interest.
-The statutory functions are as set out above.
+We have legal grounds to process special category data in the exercise of a statutory function and for reasons in the substantial public interest.
+The statutory functions are set out above.

 How we keep your information